Hire the Right South Florida Business Broker

 Properly Price Business

 Many business owners ask themselves ‘What is My Business Worth?‘ prior to determining whether they even want to sell their business.
-Properly pricing a business in order to effectuate its sale can take many hours of work and preparation for both the seller and the broker.
+Properly pricing a business in order to effectuate its sale takes a large amount of work and preparation for both the seller and the broker.
 The business broker must be provided with up to date financials, an equipment list, lease, information pertaining to how the business operates, and more.
 Then the business broker must determine the actual ‘owner benefit‘ of the business.
 This refers to the true monetary benefit derived by the owner from the business.
-The owner benefit includes unrecorded sales, the owner’s personal expenses that are expensed through the business, and other adjustments that generally reflects the true monetary benefit that a working buyer/owner would derive from the business.
+The owner benefit includes unrecorded sales, the owner’s personal expenses that flow through the financial statement, the owner’s salary, and possibly other adjustments.

 Factors Affecting Asking Price

-Once the owner benefit is properly calculated by the business broker, the next step is to assign a multiple of this earnings in order to derive an asking price.
+Once the owner benefit is properly calculated by the business broker, the next step is to assign a multiple in order to derive an asking price.
 Typically buyers are willing to pay 1.5-4x the owner benefit for a small business.
 This means that they will get their investment back (as a working owner) in 1-4 years or so.
-The business broker must have the experience and expertise in order to assess a wide variety of factors in order to determine the best possible asking price.
-Various factors that affect the multiple of owner benefit include the trajectory of sales and profits over the last several years along with the future outlook, physical assets included in the business, the degree to which the owner is absentee from the business, the location (especially for retail businesses), the leasehold rights, and any other competitive advantage that allows the business to add value for its customers.
+Various factors that affect the multiple of owner benefit include the trajectory of sales and profits over the last several years along with its future outlook, physical assets included in the sale, the degree to which the owner is absentee from the business, the location (especially for retail businesses), the leasehold rights, and any other competitive advantage that allows the business to add value for its customers.

 Experienced Business Brokers Understand Different Industries